SchulzLab/TripLexicon/docs/docs/source/examples.rst

 .. image:: ../RNA_summary_search_MEG3.png
   :alt: Summary query by RNA gene MEG3

 Once the query has successfully run, the results table should load automatically.
 At the top of the page, a summary statement should state how many predicted triplexes there are for the RNA gene which was used for the query.
 In the case of *MEG3*, this reads 1605, as of the current version of TripLexicon.
 The results table is sorted by the number of predicted triplexes for each transcript.
 For MEG3 the transcript with the most predicted tripelxes is ENST00000522771.
-Of the transcript with the most predicted triplexes, a plot of the triplex forming region prediction for the maximally scoring transcript is shown at the bottom of the page.
+Of the transcript with the most predicted triplexes, a plot of the triplex forming region prediction for the maximally scoring transcript is shown at the bottom of the page together with a circos plot of the DNA regions with which the transcript is predicted to form triplexes.
 The user may also sort the table by other fields by clicking on the column header, or can search the table for specific terms by using the search bar at the top right of the table.
 Which columns are shown can also be modified by the user via the :kbd:`Column visibility` dropdown.
-The results table can be copied to the clipboard, or exported to :kbd:`Excel`, :kbd:`CSV` or :kbd:`PDF` formats using the buttons at the top of the table.
+The results table can be copied to the clipboard, or exported to :kbd:`Excel` or :kbd:`CSV` formats using the buttons at the top of the table.

 .. image:: ../RNA_summary_results_MEG3.png
   :alt: Summary query results for RNA gene MEG3

 The transcript IDs in the :kbd:`Transcript ID` column are linked to detail pages of the respective transcripts.
 Upon clicking the transcript ID, the user is redirected to the transcript detail page where information of the particular transcript is provided.
-A plot of the triplex forming region prediction for the respective transcript is shown on the detail page as well.
+A plot of the triplex forming region prediction for the respective transcript is shown on the detail page togehter with a circos plot of the DNA regions with which the transcript is predicted to form triplexes.

 .. image:: ../transcript_detail.png
   :alt: Transcript detail example for ENST00000556407